A Guide for Buying Megalodon Teeth

 There are many Megalodon teeth dealers all over the world, and today it’s easy to access them via the internet.
 The most important thing to consider when purchasing a Megalodon tooth, especially a rare and valuable one, is whether you can trust the seller.
 Unfortunately, many people are less than honest when it comes to shark teeth, and may try to sell teeth that are restored or not authentic.
 At Whaler’s Locker, we have a fantastic collection of Megalodon teeth paired with an excellent reputation and a guarantee of authenticity.

-How Can I be Sure that My Megalodon Tooth is Authentic?
+How Can I Be Sure That My Megalodon Tooth is Authentic?

 Unfortunately, with the naked eye, it can be challenging to determine whether a Megalodon tooth has been restored or repaired.
 This is especially true if the work was completed by a professional.
 The easiest way to test for restoration to the tooth’s enamel is to use a UV or ultraviolet light.
 Untouched enamel will shine, while dark spots indicate repair.
 The glue used for repairs will shine under the light as well, making it visible.